garyfleming/hexagonal-talk/hexagonal-ds.md

 - Hides those details from the port it knows it has to use.
 - Turns domain responses back into web responses.

 ---

-# Separating domain logic from external entities

-^ Just to reiterate, that's our aim here.

----